68 Adorable Cute Girl Names

 Sophie

-This French variation of Sophia, Sophie means “wisdom.”
-It has been borne by numerous European royals, including Sophie of Thuringia and Sophie, Duchess of Wessex.
-Sophie is seen as a lively and approachable alternative to the more formal Sophia.
-Notable namesakes include novelist Sophie Zawistowska and actress Sophie Turner.
+The French diminutive of Sophia, Sophie means “wisdom” and has been borne by many European royals, such as Sophie of Thuringia and Sophie, Duchess of Wessex.
+Sophie is a favorite given name for princesses today and was chosen for Princess Sophie of Greece in 1966.

 Molly